-288 Paragraph 37 of the Arctic Council's rules of procedure states the following:
+292 Paragraph 37 of the Arctic Council's rules of procedure states the following:

-289 For more on China's actions in the South China Sea and their potential implications for U.S. interests, see CRS Report R42784, China's Actions in South and East China Seas: Implications for U.S. Interests-Background and Issues for Congress, by Ronald O'Rourke.
+293 For more on China's actions in the South China Sea and their potential implications for U.S. interests, see CRS Report R42784, China's Actions in South and East China Seas: Implications for U.S. Interests-Background and Issues for Congress.